mfouesneau/dustapprox/docs/precomputed.rst

 Precomputed models
 ------------------

-We provide some already pre-computed model approximations for the extinction in various passbands.
+We provide some already precomputed model approximations for the extinction in various passbands.

 :class:`dustapprox.models.PrecomputedModel` provides convenient search and load functions.

 * use :class:`dustapprox.models.PrecomputedModel.find` to find available models and associated passbands
     * The search can be on passband, extinction, atmosphere, and model kind.
 It is caseless and does not need to contain the complete name.

 .. code-block:: python
     :caption: examples of searching for models